King’s Speech: Key takeaways from public rail ownership to Great British Energy

 Carried over from Rishi Sunak’s Conservative government, this bill prevents anyone born after 1 January 2009 from purchasing tobacco products, ever.

-The bill will also stop vapes and products like nicotine pouches from being deliberately advertised to children, and strenghten enforcement activity around underage sales.
+The bill will also stop vapes and products like nicotine pouches from being deliberately advertised to children, and strengthen enforcement activity around underage sales.

 Renters’ Rights Bill